junyanz/pytorch-CycleGAN-and-pix2pix/docs/docker.md

 docker pull taesungp/pytorch-cyclegan-and-pix2pix
 ```

 - Start an interactive docker session. `-p 8097:8097` option is needed if you want to run `visdom` server on the Docker container.

 ```bash
 nvidia-docker run -it -p 8097:8097  taesungp/pytorch-cyclegan-and-pix2pix
 ```

 - Now you are in the Docker environment.
-Go to pytorch-CycleGAN-and-pix2pix directory and start running things.
+Go to our code repo and start running things.
 ```bash
 cd /workspace/pytorch-CycleGAN-and-pix2pix
 bash datasets/download_pix2pix_dataset.sh facades